-If you suspect a loved one is not being hydrated properly, contact Brezina Law now.
+If you suspect a loved one is not being hydrated properly, contact Atkins Brezina, PLLC now.
 Our Knoxville nursing home dehydration attorney regularly sues nursing homes for abuse and neglect and can assist in your case.

 Signs a Loved One is Dehydrated

 Initially, dehydration shows no symptoms.
 You might visit a loved one and not notice anything different.
 However, if you see any of the following warning signs, you should speak to staff immediately:

 - Circles under the eyes

 - No need to urinate

 If a loved one tells you they are thirsty or asks for a drink, immediately get one.
 Also question them to see how often they are being hydrated.

 Fluids are necessary for life.
 Without adequate hydration, the body cannot clear toxins and organs cannot function properly.
 Some serious complications of dehydration include: